Alpine to Alsea

 https://ridewithgps.com/routes/37736415

-Continue on down the one and only road until it debouches in a lovely agricultural valley and T’s at a sign that says Alsea is a mile to your R. Don’t turn around yet—Alsea is worth the two miles.
+The road debouches in a lovely agricultural valley and T’s at a sign that says Alsea is a mile to your R. Don’t turn around yet—Alsea is worth the two miles.
 It’s a tiny town with a classic tiny-town general store, the Alsea Mercantile, where the ice cream is good and the people are friendly.
 Sit on the bench in front of the Mercantile and a local will come up and talk to you.
 He’ll almost certainly tell you about how he used to be a big motorcyclist—rode all over the country.
 It’s part of the experience.

 Ride back to Alpine.
-The climb up to the summit is 14 miles long on this side instead of 6, so of course it’s less than half as steep, an utterly lovely, relaxed saunter back through those splendid woods, with the light now coming from the other side and giving you a whole new kind of wonder.
-Enjoy the thrilling 2-mile descent down the back side, which is over far too soon, and laze the last 4 miles back to your car shaking out your muscles and thinking how lucky you are to have rides like these.
+The ride from Alsea to the summit is easy, 12 miles of effortless plus 2 miles of moderate climbing.
+The two-mile 2-mile descent down the back side is marvelous, much faster than the descent on the way out because it’s much steeper.
+It’s over far too soon.
+Roll the last 4 miles back to your car shaking out your muscles and thinking how lucky you are to have rides like these.

 Afterthoughts: Try to do this ride on a sunny day, so you get the full cathedral effect of the light coming through the leaves.
-There is no need to get out there early in the morning or near dusk to catch the beauty—the canopy is so thick the light is magical at noon.
+As with all canopies, the light is more magical before or after noon, when the sun isn’t overhead.

 Adding miles: it’s easy to turn this ride into a loop by continuing north through Alsea on Hwy 34, riding to Decker Rd. on your R, taking Decker to Bellfountain Rd. and returning to Alpine on Bellfountain.
 It’s all pretty good.
 Hwy 34 is pretty busy.
 On the map Bellfountain Rd. looks like it might be flat, but it isn’t—it’s big rollers through the foothills to the immediate west of the Willamette valley, so save some energy for it.
 Of course if you do this loop you miss the return ride from Alsea to Alpine, and that would be a loss.